Teacher, Food Technology & Hospitality Department, Onehunga High School

-“I chose to study the Bachelor of Culinary Arts as I want to eventually work as a secondary school teacher.
+“I chose to study the Bachelor of Culinary Arts as I wanted to work as a secondary school teacher.
 I had previously studied the Diploma in Culinary Arts at AUT, including a City & Guilds Diploma, and thoroughly enjoyed that experience.
-I knew the quality of the teaching and tutoring made AUT the best choice for me to further my education."
+I knew the quality of the teaching and tutoring made AUT the best choice for me to further my education.”

 The skills to succeed

-The variety of courses is what she has enjoyed most about studying the Bachelor of Arts in Culinary Arts, Karen says.
+The variety of courses is what she enjoyed most about studying the Bachelor of Arts in Culinary Arts, Karen says.

 “The degree has a diverse range of courses that cover relevant issues affecting the culinary and hospitality world, and society overall.
 I’ve thoroughly enjoyed being able to investigate areas like sustainability, food ethics, food history, and the social role of food and hospitality within society; all taught by interesting and talented lecturers.
-That has been the highlight of my university career.”
+That was the highlight of my university career.”